 2. Alienware AW5520QF 55″ OLED Gaming Monitor

 Alienware is really testing how much their customers are willing to spend with their latest and best monitor - but while it comes with a $4000 price tag, it also offers some of the best performance you'll find anywhere.
-At a full 55 inches, this model dwarfs practically every other gaming monitor in terms of sheer size, and it does so without sacrificing game performance quality either.
+At a full 55 inches, this model dwarfs practically every other gaming monitor in terms of sheer size, and it does so without sacrificing game performance.

-The refresh rate, response time, and input lag rank as one of the best numbers on our best of monitor list, and the OLED technology allows for some incredibly detailed and realistic contrast reproduction.
+The refresh rate, response time, and input lag rank among the best numbers on our best of monitor list, and the OLED technology allows for some incredibly detailed and realistic contrast reproduction.

 3. ASUS VG278QR 27” G-SYNC Compatible Monitor